(VIEW preparation for the NI Transfer Test.)

 Time: 45 minutes

-(Learning Together provide 3 maths practice tests in multiple choice format which is the same format as the real test. )
+(Learning Together provide 3 maths practice tests in multiple choice format which are in a similar format as the real test. )

 The questions are intended to reflect the diversity of the curriculum; however a few questions covering areas which may not feature in any curriculum, such as elementary logic, are also included to assess intuitive understanding.
 Most questions have been written either to assess the understanding of mathematical concepts and processes, or to assess the use of mathematics as a practical skill in a range of everyday situations.
 The remainder of the questions require recall of mathematical facts, properties or geometric names.